collabgear/sharetribe-extras/README.md

-# CollabGear template modifications for Sharetribe Web Template
+# CollabGear upgrades for Sharetribe Web Template

 This repository is the fork from the official Sharetribe Web Template created by CollabGear development agency is dedicated to introduce the commonly requested features according to our